 - unclear photocopies of documents

-- a medical condition that may require additional tests or consultations
+- a medical condition that may need more tests or consultations

 - a criminal or security problem

-- consultation is required with other offices in Canada and abroad
+- consultation is needed with other offices in Canada and abroad

 Permanent resident status